-We were curious how did they fared, but we had to wait until everyone reaches our place to stay, because it was hard to share our all excitement through the phone.
-Fortunately, both in our place and where our 2nd team was, the sky was free of cloud at the time of totality.
+We were curious how they fared, but we had to wait until everyone reaches our place to stay, because it was hard to share our all excitement over the phone.
+Fortunately, both in our place and where our 2nd team was, the sky was free of clouds at the time of totality.
 Our whole team was successful!

 To be honest this first total solar eclipse triggered many emotions inside me.
 After 3rd contact, when obscuration was lower than 90%, making all noticeable things gone I started to feel sick.
 I was very tired and had a headache.
 All my eclipse emotions went down immediately.

 Our final destination that day was Cody, a small settlement located just behind the Owl Creek Mts.
-The journey there should last no more than 2 hours in normal conditions, however the eclipse phenomena incurred terrible traffic.
-It was assessed that Wyoming, a big state with only 500k inhabitants could host even 2m people in eclipse day.
-It was the main subject of our wonders next to possibly bad weather, that in this place happens only rarely in august.
+The journey there should last no more than 2 hours in normal conditions, however, the eclipse phenomena incurred terrible traffic.
+It was assessed that Wyoming, a big state with only 500k inhabitants could host even 2m people on eclipse day.
+It was the main subject of our wonders next to possibly bad weather, which in this place happens only rarely in august.
 Possibly it will be also the subject of further articles in my blog.

 Fortunately, on the way up there were no traffic issues because we were traveling before dawn break.
 On the contrary to our night journey, the driving towards Cody was terrible, especially in the Shoshoni area, where U.S. Hwy 26 coincides with U.S Hwy 20.
 It was not easy to leave the Shoshoni.
 From Idaho Street to Boneville Rd just behind the river we were literally inching meter by meter.
 There were tens of cars ahead and behind us.
 As our way progressed the traffic decreased.
 Some people decided to diversify this road using the aforementioned Boneville Road other drivers went quicker.
 Anyway, at the stage of Boysen Reservoir Dam, the road was clear again.